Multi-Layer Die Cut Parts: Production Challenges, Risks and OEM Solutions

 • Part rigidity

-A component that works manually may fail during automated assembly.
+A component that works manually may fail during automated assembly if the sheet, roll or kit delivery format does not match the production process.

 Quality Control Requirements